-<section-header><section-header><text></text></section-header></section-header> America's Great Game , by Hugh Wilford-This historical exploration of US involvement in the Middle East in the 1940s and 1950s is presented through the lens of biography of Kim and Archi Roosevelt and Miles Copeland.
+AMERICA'S GREAT GAME AN CLASS SCREET AAARESTS AND A SMAPING OF MODER MODER EAST WHITE WILLIAM WILLIA America's Great Game, by Hugh Wilford-This historical exploration of US involvement in the Middle East in the 1940s and 1950s is presented through the lens of biography of Kim and Archi Roosevelt and Miles Copeland.
 It is the engrossing tale of the founding of the CIA and the involvement of it and the State Department in Lebanon, Syria, Israel/Palestine, and Egypt, among others.
 The establishment of Israel, the coup in Iran, and the Egyptian Revolution all took place in the period.
 The book examines the struggles in US domestic politics over Middle East issues, as well as changes in the Middle East, through (but not limited to) the personages who were especially instrumental.
-A CONTRACTOR OF A CONTRACTOR O Double Crossed , by Matthew Avery Sutton-Sutton focuses on four missionaries serving as spies in WWII.
+DOUBLE CROSSED THE MISSILDADIES WAS SAFED FOR THE WINTED STREET GRAND WARLD MATTHEW AVERY SUITON Double Crossed, by Matthew Avery Sutton-Sutton focuses on four missionaries serving as spies in WWII.
 It looks at four church people, including a Lutheran, Presbyterian, Congregational, and Baptist.
 Bringing to light their ecclesial and governmental undercover roles, Sutton profiles John Birch (Japan), William Eddy (North Africa), Stewart Herman (Nazi Germany), and William Donovan (head of the Office of Stragegic Services, precursor of the CIA).
 These are fascinating historical biographies.
-The Back Channel Wirdshard and a state of a The Back Channel , by William Burns-In this memoir, William Burns, who spent significant time working in and on the Middle East in the US diplomatic corps, shares with some detail the ways in which he engaged on various issues in the region during his career.
+The Back Channel A MEMORIA OF AMERICAN DIFLOMACY AND THE RANK WILLIAM OF AMERICAN DIFLOMACY AND THE CASE FOR ITS ANNIMAL William J. Burns The Back Channel, by William Burns-In this memoir, William Burns, who spent significant time working in and on the Middle East in the US diplomatic corps, shares with some detail the ways in which he engaged on various issues in the region during his career.
 These episodes include engagement with Jordan, the "Arab Spring," and the lead-up to the Iran nuclear deal (JCPOA).
 Beyond the particular episodes, Burns helps the reader understand the role of diplomats, and urges a return to a strong State Department and US diplomacy.
-The Ambassadors America's Diplomats on the Front Lines Paul Richter The Ambassadors , by Paul Richter-Some of the four US ambassadors to the Middle East and Southern Asia regions profiled in this book discovered their interest in reading The Arabists (below).
+The Ambassadors America's Diplomats on the Front Lines Paul Richter The Ambassadors, by Paul Richter-Some of the four US ambassadors to the Middle East and Southern Asia regions profiled in this book discovered their interest in reading The Arabists (below).
 The narrative gives a sense of the working od diplomacy today and the US' aims and methods.
 The diplomats are the heroes in this interesting book, even if there is little criticism of US policy.
 Despite portraying the "romance of the East," the book is helpful for a general history of US diplomatic engagement in this region.
-The Arabists: The Romance of an American Elite , by Robert D. Kaplan-An interesting examination of the engagement of Americans in the Middle East, especially by the diplomatic corps, Kaplan looks at the way people who took language and culture seriously eventually emerged as leaders in important roles, particularly in U.S. diplomacy in the Middle East.
+ROBERT D. KAPLAN Best Scilling Author of Ballan Ghosts The Kornance of an Author of Ballan Ghosts The Kornance of an Click The Romance of an Cl The Arabists: The Romance of an American Elite, by Robert D. Kaplan-An interesting examination of the engagement of Americans in the Middle East, especially by the diplomatic corps, Kaplan looks at the way people who took language and culture seriously eventually emerged as leaders in important roles, particularly in U.S. diplomacy in the Middle East.